 And!
 If you add dark chocolate chips, it’s almost like you’re doing your body a service.
 Almost. 😉

-However, in all seriousness, these Peanut Butter Banana Chocolate Chip Baked Oatmeal Cups are gluten-free, sweetened with maple syrup, and use natural, organic peanut butter.
+However, in all seriousness, these banana chocolate oatmeal cups (made with peanut butter) are gluten-free, sweetened with maple syrup, and use natural, organic peanut butter.
 If you wanted to keep these completely refined-sugar free, you can omit the chocolate chips altogether.

 But…giving up chocolate?
 It’s also not a thing I can do. 😉